The Hendrix Internship Program provides

 students with the opportunity to gain additional experience in their

-areas of study and to confirm and explore potential career interests.
+areas of study and to explore potential career and vocational strengths and interests.

 The structure of the program offers a platform for students to apply